Continue reading for our analysis...

 One of the most amazing experiences that few people get to enjoy is going ice fishing on the frigid waters of Alaska.

-Drayden Nelson, at just six years old, is a total beast on a fishing trip with his father.
+One person who had an extraordinary experience ice fishing was Drayden Nelson, who at just six years old, was a total beast on an ice fishing trip with his father.
 Thankfully, someone was filming when this master angler caught the unthinkable!
-He does something that appears to be practically impossible while out on the lake with basic ice fishing gear.
-The boy catches a fish that is bigger than him!
+He does something that appears to be practically impossible while out on the lake with basic ice fishing gear — the boy catches a fish that is bigger than him!

-Nelson, who is being encouraged by his dad and many others, seems more capable than most other kids his age.
+Nelson, who is being encouraged by his dad and many others in the video below, seems more capable than most other kids his age.
 He is aware that there is a large object on the other end of his fishing pole as he pushes and pulls.

 There’s nothing quite as wholesome as adults cheering kids on.
 No matter if it’s a game of soccer, trying a new hobby for the first time, or catching a fish as big as their entire body!
 Even the fisherman behind Drayden stops what he’s doing to see what’s under the ice.